-March 31, 2024 December 31, 2023
+June 30, 2024 December 31, 2023

 (Millions)

 Investment securities:

-Available-for-sale debt securities \$ 175 \$ 171
+Available-for-sale debt securities \$ 178 \$ 171

 Equity securities 46 46

-Total investment securities 221 217
+Total investment securities 224 217

-Equity method and other investments 37 36
+Equity method and other investments 40 36

-Total Investments \$ 258 \$ 253
+Total Investments \$ 264 \$ 253

 For AFS debt securities in an unrealized loss position, any estimated credit losses are recognized in the Consolidated Statements of Income by establishing or adjusting an existing Allowance for credit losses for such losses.
-We typically invest in highly-rated securities with low probabilities of default and therefore did not have any credit losses for the periods presented.
+We typically invest in highly-rated securities with low probabilities of default; therefore, we did not have an Allowance for credit losses as of June 30, 2024 and December 31, 2023, and did not recognize any credit losses for the periods presented.
 Any unrealized gains, or any portion of an AFS debt security's non-credit-related unrealized losses are recorded in the Consolidated Statements of Comprehensive Income, net of tax.
 Realized gains and losses are recorded in Other non-interest expenses in the Consolidated Statements of Income upon disposition of the AFS debt security, using the specific identification method.
 Gains and losses on investments in equity securities and CRA-related equity method investments are recorded in Other non-interest expenses in the Consolidated Statements of Income.